15 Best Summer Day Trips From Houston

-It's summertime!
+It’s summertime!
 Now what?
-Great family fun doesn't need to mean a weekend away - there are lots of great day trip destinations near the greater Houston area.
-You can spend some time at a nearby water park or at one of these other day-trip worthy spots.
+Great family fun doesn’t need to mean a weekend away - there are lots of great summer day trips from Houston.
+You can spend some time at a nearby water park or at one of these other day-trip-worthy spots near Houston.

-The Woodlands Resort - 40 minutes from Downtown Houston
+3. The Woodlands - 40 minutes from Downtown Houston

-Spend some time in The Woodlands and then kick back and relax at The Woodlands Resort, which is home to a massive water area that includes lagoon-style pools, a lazy river, and whirlpools.
+Spend some time in The Woodlands and then kick back and relax at The Woodlands Resort, home to a massive water area with lagoon-style pools, a lazy river, and whirlpools.

-There are many ways to enjoy this nearby lake.
-Public access to the lake can be found at places like the 13-acre Lake Conroe Park where you'll also find restrooms, a fishing pier, pavilions, and sports fields.
+There are many ways to enjoy this nearby town and beautiful large lake.
+Public access to the lake can be found at places like the 13-acre Lake Conroe Park where you’ll also find restrooms, a fishing pier, pavilions, and sports fields.

 At Yogi Bear Jellystone Park you have the option of staying the weekend at the campground, cabins, or the lodge, or you can spend the day enjoying its miniature water park.
 There is a lazy river, swimming pool, water slides, and more.